NCPlayz/College-Work/2-Processing/NOTES.md

 //
 // This for loop essentially means:
 // While "i" is less than 5, keep running the code each loop, and increment "i" by 1 each loop.
-// Since "i" is assigned as 0, this means that the code will be ran 5 times.
+// Since "i" is assigned as 0, it means that the code will be ran 5 times.
 ```

 ## Arrays